padames/stringWindow/README.md

 ```

 ```
-$ ./stringWindow "aabeaadad" "aaaa"
+$ ./stringWindow "aaaaaa" "a"
-The substring 'abeaad' from 'aabeaadad' contains 'aaaa'
+The substring 'a' from 'aaaaaa' contains 'a'
 ```

 ```